-My truck was packed and my wife and I were off on our canoe trip to beautiful Loring-Restoule – a paddler’s paradise in the northern part of Explorers’ Edge..
-Algonquin Basecamp (located at the Almaguin Highlands Information Centre just off of Highway 11 at Emsdale) was our last stop to pick up an Ultra-lite 16 Souris River Quetico canoe, and then it was just over an hour’s drive from north Muskoka to our put-in-point in Port Loring on the Wolf River.
+My truck was packed and my wife and I were off on our canoe trip to beautiful Loring-Restoule – a paddler’s paradise in the northern part of the Explorers’ Edge region of Ontario.
+It was just over an hour’s drive from north Muskoka to our put-in-point in Port Loring on the Wolf River.

 The Route for Day One: 29.8 km